Mitoura rosneri

 Mitoura rosneri, the Rosner's hairstreak, is a butterfly of the family Lycaenidae.
 It is found in western North America in British Columbia. and Washington state.
-Subspecies C. r. plicataria is known as Barry's hairstreak.
+Subspecies Mitoura rosneri plicataria is known as Barry's hairstreak.

 The wingspan is 21–27 mm.

 The larvae of subspecies M. r. rosneri feed on western red cedar (Thuja plicata), while the larvae of subspecies M. r. plicataria feed on Rocky Mountain juniper (Juniperus scopulorum).